Mini Clubman (2007): Clubman ALL4

 This generation of the Clubman is the first to receive Mini's all wheel drive system, known as "ALL4".
 The system uses an electro-hydraulic system, which uses an electronically managed hydraulic pump to adjust the clutch sending power to the rear wheels.
 The system can then divert up to 50% of the engine’s power to the rear wheels, and the system actually defaults to AWD from the start, not FWD.
 Similar to BMW’s Xdrive system, which defaults to a 70/30 split rear to front and is able to divert 100% of power to the rear wheels, ALL4 starts at 50/50 and is able to re-allocate up to 100% of power back to the front wheels.
 Unlike one of its main competitors, the Volkswagen Golf Alltrack, the ALL4 version of the Clubman does not feature any raised suspension or rugged exterior design and body panels.
 Originally when it first arrived at dealerships, the Clubman was only available with ALL4 on the Cooper S model, but as of the 2017 model year, it is now available on the base Cooper model as well.

 Vision GT Concept

 In 2014, work began on the MINI Clubman VGT, which was designed for the videogame Gran Turismo 6.
 The car features four-wheel drive and carbon fibre components to save weight, and at nearly 400 horsepower, is one of the most powerful Minis.
 It was made available to players via an update in February 2015.

+Discontinuation

+The Final Edition was introduced in March 2023 and limited to 1,969 units globally, as a reference to the year the Clubman was originally introduced.
+The Final Edition was available in Nanuq White, Enigmatic Black and Melting Silver exterior colours, Shimmer Copper accents and stripes on the grille, hood, side and rear, a "1 of 1969 badge" on the C-Pillar and dual-tone wheels with copper elements.
+For the interior, there are "Final Edition" branded door sills, Dark Maroon leather sports seats, the same branding found on the steering wheel and dashboard, and special floor mats.

+MINI scheduled to end Clubman production in February 2024, with no third generation model planned.
+In an interview with Top Gear, the head of MINI brand Stefanie Wurst explained that the future of the brand's model portfolio will not include the Clubman, since the Countryman outsells the Clubman 2 to 1 in worldwide sales.

+On 5 February 2024, the final Clubman rolled off the production line at Plant Oxford after over 1.1 million units produced which includes the 550,000 figure from the BMW-era.
+A direct replacement is not planned for the Clubman because it had not been a commercial success for the BMW Group, as consumers preference for crossover SUVs.